The Community-Based Research Scholars (CBRS) program is a

-Housed in Hughes Hall, the CBRS program is a selective, two-year living-learning community for scholars to learn how to conduct research to inform community solutions for pressing social problems.
+Housed in Hughes Hall, the CBRS program is a selective, first-year living-learning community for scholars to learn how to conduct research to inform community solutions for pressing social problems.

 CBR Scholars will have a network of students, faculty, and community partners to help identify avenues to effect social change.
 CBR Scholars are trained in research methods, research ethics, and issues relevant to the participating nonprofit's area of focus.

 In Spring, students will deepen their classroom learning of community-based research through a large-scale project that will be co-designed with a major community partner.

 Currently, the CBRS Program extends